googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 Lastly, it provides configuration management including secrets (like passwords and auth tokens) and auto-healing (service health monitoring and restart).

-Open Match uses Kubernetes to schedule and run it's services.
+Open Match uses Kubernetes to schedule and run its services.
 It also uses secrets to hold TLS certificates and Redis passwords.

 **Helm**